DappDevs/presentations/content/whats-a-dapp.md

 The last enabling component is the standard, trusty Content Delivery Network.
-Ethereum's Swarm is the exactly the same as a regular CDN, but data storage occurs over many different file servers all incentivized using the Ethereum network to hold the data (encrypted or not) and trustfully deliver the files requested to a client device in parallel, in much the same way that torrenting works.
+Ethereum's Swarm is the exactly the same as a regular CDN, but data storage occurs over many different file servers all incentivized using the Ethereum network to hold the data (encrypted or not) and trustfully deliver the files requested to a client device, using peer-to-peer file-sharing protocols like bittorrent.
-Ethereum's Whisper is a similar technology that does the same for temporary message communication between devices and different dapps.
+Whisper is a similar technology that provides temporary messaging between different devices and dapps.
-This is what enables a Dapp be truly server-less!
+These services are what enables a Dapp be truly decentralized and server-less!

 Every component of the Dapp is open source, auditable, and designed to be secure against unauthorized tampering.
-The cryptographic keys use to access your user credentials or upload files to the Swarm CDN are yours and yours alone, never having to leave your device.
+The cryptographic keys used to access your user credentials or upload files to the Swarm CDN are yours and yours alone, never having to leave your device.
-Your personal data can be stored encrypted in a similar way, never having to leave your device unless requested, ultimately used only for verification through secure channels, with only as much proof as needed to approve your request.
+Your personal data can be stored encrypted in a similar way, never having to leave your device unless requested, ultimately used only for verification through secure channels, with only as much proof as needed to grant your request.

 The hope is, that Web 3.0 and the Dapp architecture can substantially improve on the Internet as we know it today, and more faithfully acheive the original dream of the Internet: a way to help people all across the world connect and share information openly and freely.